pscally1005/pscally1005.github.io/_posts/recipes/meme/2024-11-30-thanksgiving.markdown

 - ginger
 - cloves
 - allspice
 Description: Happy Thanksgiving!
 Here's an idea I wanted to try that I'm dubbing "Ground Thanksgiving".
 It's a bowl of food that combines many Thanksgiving type dishes.
-We have ground turkey, roasted sweet potatoes & brussel sprouts, and sauteed carrots.
+We have <a href="/misc/meat#ground-turkey">ground turkey</a>, roasted sweet potatoes & brussel sprouts, and sauteed carrots.
 And of course it has my <a href="/recipes/cranberry-sauce">Sugar Free Cranberry Sauce</a> mixed in, and features many fall spices like rosemary, thyme, cinnamon, and cloves
 Instructions:
 - Preheat your oven to 400F, and line 2 large cookie sheets with parchment paper